ugurtekbas/ugurtekbas.github.io/_posts/2023-10-08-github-graphql-api-query-examples.md

 ---

+You can find all the query examples with different parameters and pagination [in this gist file](https://gist.github.com/ugurtekbas/308a9439ec77dddebd585f02dc8af59e).

+---

-**I hope this quick queries are helpful.
-Do you have any suggestions?
-Let me know in the comments below!**
+**I hope this gives you a head start to write queries for Github's API.
+If you have any questions/suggestions feel free to drop in the comments below.**
 {: .notice}

 ---